basant0x01/custom-bash-scripts/README.md

 `sublyzer` - Advance subdomain enumeration script that uses list of tools ( findomain, sublsit3r, subfinder & altdns ) to generate huge list of subdomains.
 And use httpx to validate live domains.

 `generate_otp_pins.sh` - Bash Script that generate's otp pins according to the given length.
+The main purpose of the script is to generate OTP pins to perform bruteforce attack.